 Notable projects during his tenure include the rebrand of Am Law 100 firm Haynes Boone, the largest in Texas at the time; naming and branding for DoResearch, Stanford University’s online research portal; product naming and brand identity for the S’well water bottle; and publication design for Baylor College of Medicine.
 Other clients included The New York Times, Wine Direct, KCG, and the inventor of electronic equities trading, Instinet.

-Prior to founding Thinkso, Brett spent eight years at the international design consultancy Pentagram, where he was elected associate partner in 2003.
-There, he worked on high-profile visual identities for a variety of clients, including the March of Dimes, the New York Jets football club, and United Airlines.
+Prior to founding Thinkso, Brett spent eight years working under Michael Bierut at the international design consultancy, Pentagram.
+There, he was elected associate partner in 2003 and worked on high-profile visual identities for a variety of clients, including the March of Dimes, the New York Jets, Princeton University, and United Airlines.

 Brett earned a BFA in graphic design from Brigham Young University.
 He and his wife have two grown daughters, two pit bull rescues, and 13 chickens — most of whom reside at their home in southwest Vermont.

 “It represents the pursuit of powerful ideas.
 Also, after 10 years working as a design consultant to United Airlines, I became something of a plane-spotting nerd.”